yusyel/de-project/README.md

 ### Dataproc Jobs:

 * Dataproc Job 1: This is web to cloud storage script.
 Fetches data from web, turns pyspark dataframe and transform necessary changes
 * Dataproc Job 2: This is process script.
-Takes all data from cloud storage, process data and saves to cloud storage.
+Takes all data from cloud storage, processes data and saves to cloud storage.
 * Dataproc Job 3: This is transform script.
 Takes processed data from cloud storage and transform data for reporting and saves to bigquery.

 ## Technology Stack: